mayainabox/CypressAssignment/README.md

 ## Cypress Folder

-The `cypress` folder is organized into two subfolders:
+The `cypress` folder is organized into two main subfolders:

 ### E2E Folder